Immigration, women & families

 - Imagine arranging for a neighbor to take care of your children in case your disappear, which could happen any time, any day.

+Public opinion today strongly favors fair, common-sense immigration reform.
+What’s more, the Obama administration and Congress finally appear committed to making it happen.
 In January 2013, President Obama and leading Senators announced their plans for immigration reform, offering a path to citizenship for the 11 million undocumented immigrants in the U.S. --- more than half of whom are women.
-And in February, Congress passed a strong and inclusive Violence Against Women Act (VAWA) with full protections for immigrant women, Native American women, and members of the LGBT community.
+In February, Congress passed a strong and inclusive Violence Against Women Act (VAWA) with full protections for immigrant women, Native American women, and members of the LGBT community.
 Given this unprecedented momentum and opportunity, it's time to make sure that the realities and needs of all immigrants -- especially women and children -- are included in all aspects of immigration overhaul.

 The face of immigration in the U.S. is increasingly female.
 Women now make up 51% of all immigrants, up from 38% in 2000.
 Immigrant women, lawfully present or otherwise, are job creators and community leaders.
 They enrich America’s economy and culture.